nfal09/docs/docs/javascript/javascript-language.md

 # JavaScript Language

 JavaScript is the language that powers the interactive web!
-We use JavaScript in these courses at CodeWizardsHQ:
+JavaScript is the primary language in these courses at CodeWizardsHQ:

 |Elementary                        | Middle School                           |High School     |
 |----------------------------------|-----------------------------------------|----------------